boltops-tools/ufo/docs/_docs/upgrade4.md

 ---
-title: Uprading to Version 4
+title: Upgrading to Version 4
 ---

-A major change in ufo from version 3 to 4 is that the ECS service is now created and managed by CloudFormation.
-If you have an existing ECS service deployed by ufo version 3 and then you deploy your app again with ufo version 4, there will be a new additional ECS service created.
-Here are the recomended upgrade path.
+A major change in ufo from version 3 to 4 is that the ECS service is now created by CloudFormation.
+If you have an existing ECS service deployed by ufo version 3, when you deploy your app again with ufo version 4, there will be a new additional ECS service created.
+Here is the recommended upgrade path.

 ## Upgrade Steps Summary

-The upgrade path recommend here should result in zero downtime.
-It is effectively a blue green deployment with a DNS switchover.
+The upgrade path recommended here should result in zero downtime.
+It is effectively a blue/green deployment with a DNS switchover.

 1. Run `ufo upgrade v3to4`
 2. Check the changed files.